Our Remote Curriculum

 How will we assess children's work and progress?

-Through 'live' lessons, conversations with pupils on a small group or 1:1 basis and through work submitted pupils' progress will be formatively assessed.
+Through work submitted and conversations with pupils on a small group or 1:1 basis pupils' progress will be formatively assessed.
 Further teaching and learning will address any misconceptions and gaps in knowledge.

 How will you work with me to help my child who needs additional support from adults at home to access remote education?